AriFordsham/GHCWiki/commentary/packages/package-mounting-proposal.md

 (yielding `NewX11.Types`, `NewX11.Xlib`, ...; `OldX11.Types`, `OldX11.Xlib`, ...)

-However, usually the default mount point would be used.
+However, usually the default mount point would be sufficient, so most users wouldn't have to learn about `-package-base`.

 Additionally, Cabal syntax should be extended to support mounting.
 I would suggest that the optional mount point should appear after a package in the Build-Depends clause of a Cabal file:

 ```wiki
   Build-Depends: X11(Graphics.Unix.X11.Xlib)